-Micro-franchising’s roots began in less-developed countries and the concept has aided in lifting many of its entrepreneurial owners out of poverty.
-The “one-off” nature of these franchise opportunities typically requires less investment but offer the same upside of selling a known entity in a specific territory.
-Because of the operation’s scalability, and usually low price-point, franchisees don’t have to maintain large inventories.
-Thanks to the franchisor’s relationships with existing vendors and suppliers, it’s not at all unusual to acquire goods at a low or discounted rate.
-Micro-franchisors also typically provide marketing, advertising and promotional initiatives for the franchise system — one less headache for new owners.
-Above all, there’s always less risk when you have the ability to grow and expand at your own pace.
+Microfranchising is growing in less-developed countries, and the concept has helped lift many people out of poverty.
+They often require less investment than a typical franchise while offering the same upside of selling a known entity in a specific territory.
+Also, because of the operation's scalability and lower price-point, franchisees don't have to maintain large inventories.
+Microfranchisors also typically provide marketing, advertising, and promotional initiatives for the franchise system — one less headache for new owners.
+More than anything else, the simple fact is that there's always less risk when you can grow and expand at your own pace.

-Budding entrepreneurs and existing franchisee candidates can get “skin in the game” on a much smaller scale, without a big, upfront investment with micro-franchises — yet the operation still relies on all of the benefits that come with following a proven business model.
-The built-in systemization of micro-franchises can be an advantageous choice for first-time business owners who want to dip a toe in the entrepreneurial waters.
-Of course, it’s always advisable to do your own research and seek the counsel of franchising professionals to assist in your efforts.
-A great place to begin is with the book, “Start Your Own Business.”
-As the subtitle says, it’s the only startup book you’ll ever need.
+With a microfranchise, budding entrepreneurs and existing franchisee candidates can get in the entrepreneurial game without a big, upfront investment — while still getting all the help and benefits of following a proven business model.
+This built-in systemization can make microfranchises an especially appealing choice for first-time business owners who want to dip a toe in.
+Though, of course, it's always advisable to do your own research and seek the counsel of franchising professionals to assist in your efforts.
+After all, micro or not, only you can decide which franchise is best for you.

 Entrepreneur Editors' Picks